Noddin-Robotmakers/Website/Who-We-Are-and-How-We-Got-Together.md

 <!-- markdownlint-disable MD033 -->

-# Who We Are and How We Got Together
+# Who We Are and How We've Got Together

 ## Fun Facts about Each of Us